Skip to main content

 2. They’re Good For Your Immune System

-The nutrients in these veggies have antimicrobial properties which help elevate your immune system’s defenses against pathogens.
+The nutrients in these veggies have antimicrobial properties, which help elevate your immune system’s defenses against pathogens.

 RELATED: Winter Recipes To Keep Your Immune System Strong

-3. They Have Anti Cancer Properties
+3. They Have Anti-Cancer Properties

 Cruciferous vegetables are full of compounds called glucosinolates which help to prevent tumour growth and fight cancerous cells.

-One 2009 study showed higher intake of cruciferous vegetables may be associated with a decreased risk of developing lung cancer.
+One 2009 study showed a higher intake of cruciferous vegetables may be associated with a decreased risk of developing lung cancer.

-Observational studies have also shown links between reduced rates of stomach, breast, and pancreatic cancers and high intake of cruciferous vegetables.
+Observational studies have also shown links between reduced rates of stomach, breast, and pancreatic cancers and a high intake of cruciferous vegetables.

 4. They Can Help You Lose Weight

-Getting enough fibre is one common tip for people looking to lose weight — and cruciferous vegetables are full of fibre.
+Getting enough fibre is one common tip for people looking to lose weight and cruciferous vegetables are full of fibre.

 One serving of these veggies can contain up to twenty percent of your recommended daily fibre intake.